Samuel George Morton: Evolving views on race of the Egyptians

 Samuel George Morton believed that the Nile Valley in both Egypt and Sudan was originally populated by a branch of the Caucasian race.
-Furthermore, he considered the Copts as being a mixed community, derived from the Caucasian and Negro, and a large proportion of them can be regarded as mullatos.
-Morton wrote that Egyptian Fellahs are the lineal and least mixed descendants of the ancient Egyptians, he originally believed the modern Nubians are a mixed race of Arabs and Negroes, and are not descendants of the monumental Ethiopians.
+Furthermore, he considered the Copts as being a mixed community.
+Morton wrote that Egyptian Fellahs are the lineal and least mixed descendants of the ancient Egyptians, he originally believed the modern Nubians are a mixed race of Arabs and black people, and are not descendants of the monumental Ethiopians.